saudhussainkhand/Melanoma-Skin-Cancer-Detection/README.md

    To download the dataset:
    - Uncomment line "#!wget https://isic-challenge-data.s3.amazonaws.com/2020/ISIC_2020_Training_JPEG.zip" in EDA Analysis File.

+## Pre-Requisies to Run the Project
+  1- To run the project online you can can use Google Colab.

+  2- TO run the project offline you ned to have the following.

+        - Python3
+        - Jupyter pip install jupyterlab
+        - Tensorflow (via conda or pip)
+        - Numpy pip install numpy
+        - Pandas pip install pandas
+        - Matplotlib pip install matplotlib
+        - Seaborn pip install seaborn
+        - OpenCV pip install opencv-python
+        - Scikit Learn pip install scikit-learn

 ## Results:
 ### CNN Model
 Classification Report: